geeofree/geeofree/src/notes/php/3-OperatorsAndControlStructures.md

 in a body of a function.

-In both cases it stops further execution and passes control back to the line to were it was executed in both scopes.
+In both cases it stops further execution and passes control back to the line to where it was executed.

-Using a `return` in the global scope provides the value to the calling module that `include`d or `require`d it.
+Using a `return` in the global scope provides the evaluated value to the calling module that `include`d or `require`d it.

 ## Include/Require